LoRd123545/cli-mini-framework/README.md

 ## How to run

-Run `npm run sandbox:start-dev [args]` command to start sandbox app in project root directory
+Run `npm run sandbox:dev-start [args]` command to start sandbox app in project root directory

 ## How to use